Ceylon Cinnamon: Science-Backed Health Benefits, Uses & Buying Guide

 Buying Guide: How to Choose the Best Ceylon Cinnamon Stick

 Not all cinnamon sold in stores is authentic Ceylon.
-Follow these steps to ensure you’re getting the real deal:
+Follow these evidence-based steps to ensure you're getting the real deal, as verified by the International Spices Association:

 4. Buy From Reputable Brands: Purchase from certified organic or specialty spice brands that emphasize transparency and sourcing.
-Look for traceability information if possible.
+Look for traceability information and third-party testing certifications like NSF or USP.

-5. Compare Prices: Authentic Ceylon is more expensive than Cassia due to its limited supply and labor-intensive harvesting process.
-If the price seems too good to be true, it probably is.
+5. Compare Prices: Authentic Ceylon is more expensive due to its limited supply and labor-intensive harvesting process.
+If the price seems too good to be true, it probably is—verified by the USDA Agricultural Marketing Service.

 Where to Buy Authentic Ceylon Cinnamon Sticks

-Here’s a curated list of top-rated products and where to find them:
+Here's a curated list of top-rated products and where to find them, based on independent consumer reviews and quality certifications:

 Product Name Features Best For Recommended Usage